3 Texas Road Trips You Should Try to Take at Least Once

 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.

 Every vacation’s bigger in Texas

 Texas is synonymous with big things.
-Think: steak dinners, high school and college football stadiums, its state capitol (it’s not only the largest in the country, but it’s also taller than the U.S. Capitol), houses (like a 60,000-square foot mansion that’s one of the biggest homes in America) and even hairstyles.
+Think: steak dinners, high school and college football stadiums, its state capitol (it’s not only the largest in the country, but it’s also taller than the U.S. Capitol), houses and even hairstyles.
 Heck, if you chose to drive from the western edge of Texas to the eastern boundary, you’d put about 862 miles on your vehicle.
 As the second-largest state in the country, it’s no surprise that there are myriad cool places to visit in Texas.
 When planning your Texas road trips, consider one (or more!) of these three beloved routes.